-RedShark Replay (and in honour of the 47th anniversary of the first moon landing).
-A sizeable number of otherwise quite sane people now believe that the Moon landings never took place.
+RedShark Replay: A sizeable number of otherwise quite sane people now believe that the Moon landings never took place.
 Here’s one of the many reasons why they are very, very wrong.

 When I was very young, space travel was part of everyday life.
 That's because at the same time as I was learning to read and write, the early manned space programme was taking place.
 Every time we put an astronaut into orbit, there was heavy TV coverage, and since, in the UK, there were only two channels, you didn't have much choice but to watch it.

 My Dad was a metallurgist (a metal scientist) and worked in the aerospace industry.
 He used to make frequent visits to the US, some of which were to NASA.
 Sometimes he'd bring home fantastic examples of technology, like a miniature transistor tape recorder.
 Later on, he brought me back an HP35 - the world's very first scientific calculator, designed to fit in the shirt pocket of a NASA engineer.

 So of course when Apollo 11 landed on the moon, we watched it live in the early hours of the morning, on a rather dodgy portable TV that was resting precariously on the fridge in the kitchen of a house we were renting for a summer holiday in a rather rainy Wales.

 Later, I remember being horrified as the events of Apollo 13 unfolded, and I followed it second-by-second as the final minutes of the drama played out live on TV screens around the world.